 After undergoing a vasectomy reversal, you might be worried about infertility.
-There are plenty of rumours and myths circulating on the internet about male infertility, so don’t believe everything you read.
-To give you a helping hand and peace of mind, we’ve debunked three of the major male infertility myths out there.
+There are plenty of rumours and male infertility myths circulating on the internet, so don’t believe everything you read.
+To give you a helping hand and peace of mind, we’ve debunked three of them major male infertility myths out there.

 Myth 1: healthy men will have 100% healthy sperm

 This is simply not true.
 Many men who have had vasectomy reversals get worried by this statistic, but don’t let it affect you.
 In reality, only 14% of many men’s sperm can be considered perfectly healthy in all aspects, including shape, size and the ability to move properly.
 Don’t believe any of the 100% statistics, they are just not true.

 Myth 2: smoking won’t affect fertility